mehulagg/gitlab/doc/development/experiment_guide/gitlab_experiment.md

 ### Recording and assignment tracking

-You can use the [tracks assignment and records the subject](https://gitlab.com/gitlab-org/gitlab/blob/master/spec/support/shared_examples/lib/gitlab/experimentation_shared_examples.rb) shared example for a simple test of `record!` and assignment tracking
+You can use or adopt the [tracks assignment and records the subject](https://gitlab.com/gitlab-org/gitlab/blob/master/spec/support/shared_examples/lib/gitlab/experimentation_shared_examples.rb) shared example for testing assignment tracking and the `record!` method.

 ## Experiments in the client layer